How we are planning for Brexit

 As our business is largely UK-focused, the impact on RBS is not as significant as it is on many other banks.
 While the EU negotiations continue, we will not know the full implications of the outcomes of Brexit.
 In anticipation, we’re preparing for a number of scenarios, including a no deal, so that we can continue to support our customers.

 We’ve made good progress on our Brexit plans.
-We implemented our plan to use our banking entity in the Netherlands, NatWest Markets N.V. and began serving some of our non-UK EEA customers from 25 March 2019.
+We have implemented our plan to use our banking entity in the Netherlands, NatWest Markets N.V., and began serving some of our non-UK EEA customers from this entity on 25 March 2019.
+We’ve also transferred our Western Europe Large Corporate business into NatWest Markets.

-Based in Amsterdam, NatWest Markets N.V. will have branches in Dublin, Frankfurt, Madrid, Milan, Paris and Stockholm.
-NatWest Markets N.V. will offer the same products and services that NatWest Markets Plc offers today from the UK, with connections to the market infrastructure providers (needed to serve you), including trading venues and counterparty clearing houses.
+Based in Amsterdam, NatWest Markets N.V. has branches in London, Dublin, Frankfurt, Madrid, Milan, Paris and Stockholm.
+NatWest Markets N.V. offers the same products and services that NatWest Markets Plc provides from the UK, with connections to the market infrastructure providers needed to serve you, including trading venues and counterparty clearing houses.

 Our Ulster Bank Ireland DAC business will continue to provide services for our customers that live, invest and do business in Ireland.